Vietnam Dest Page

-It is possible to travel from China to Hanoi via train in a sleeper train or a more frequent service if you change trains at the border.
+It is possible to travel down from China to Hanoi via train in a sleeper train or a more frequent service if you change trains at the border.
 As yet Cambodia and Laos have no connecting rail lines with Vietnam.

 Busses operate from many of the major towns and cities across the border in Laos, Cambodia and China.
 Costs vary greatly depending on departure point so check with agents or your accommodation in the place you are travelling from.

 Busses (coaches) can sometime be a good way to cross land borders into Vietnam smoothly as the assistant on the bus will make sure you have the correct paperwork and deal with the guards for you.
 This reduces the risk of getting ripped off with mystery fees.

 The 1650 km long ‘S’ shaped curve of Vietnam makes it very easy to navigate, with most visitors either travelling north to south or vice versa.
 Add to this the fact that the 2 main cities are at polar opposites of the country, which is 50 km wide at its narrowest point, and you begin to see the well trodden path many take.